marriola/Transmute/README.md

 By default, Transmute accepts rules written in IPA.
 You can write rules in X-SAMPA by using the `--x-sampa` or `-x` switch.

+### Identifiers

+Sets and features are identified by a name consisting of alphanumeric characters beginning with a capital letter, e.g. `C` or `Voiced`.

-Because X-SAMPA clashes with Transmute identifiers, you need to use a `$` sigil to disambiguate identifiers when used outside of brackets:
+Because X-SAMPA clashes with identifiers, when using X-SAMPA you need to use a `$` sigil to disambiguate identifiers when used outside of brackets:

     ; IPA rule